leebr48/PyPlasmaOpt/README.md

     pytest tests/

-Note: To use the postprocessing script (`qfm.py`) you will need to download [ALPOpt](https://github.com/ejpaul/ALPOpt), then create a file in the same directory as `qfm.py` entitled `ALPOpt_dirs.txt`.
+Note: To use the postprocessing script (`qfm.py`), you will need to download [ALPOpt](https://github.com/ejpaul/ALPOpt), then create a file in `PyPlasmaOpt/pyplasmaopt` entitled `ALPOpt_dir.txt`.
 In this file, paste a text string containing the absolute address of the ALPOpt directory on your machine, such as `/home/your_username/ALPOpt`.
-The postprocessing script also relies on [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT) being installed.
+The postprocessing script also requires [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT) to be installed.